meceware/meceware.com/docs/fullpage-for-elementor.md

 #### How can I deactivate my license if I don't have access to my site?

+You can manage your licenses on the <a href="https://alvarotrigo.com/fullPage/dashboard/" target="_blank">dashboard</a>.

-You can *deactivate* your license on the <a href="https://www.meceware.com/server/deactivate-fullpage/" target="_blank">deactivation page</a>.
+Alternatively, you can *deactivate* your license on the <a href="https://www.meceware.com/server/deactivate-fullpage/" target="_blank">deactivation page</a>.
 You will need the domain of your site, your license key and your email you used to purchase the plugin.

 #### How can I generate the invoice for the plugin?